hyperledger/aries-rfcs/features/0755-oca-for-aries/README.md

 - Metadata about the attributes within the credential in multiple languages, such as a label and help text.
-- A set of branding elements (logo, background image, color and so on) that holder and verifier software can use in displaying the credential.
+- A set of branding elements (logo, background image, color and so on) that holder and verifier software are expected to use in displaying the credential.

 The standard flow of data between participants is as follows: